In this constantly evolving situation, companies must on an ongoing basis consider the actual and potential

 The key points are:

-• In person hearings will not be held until at least April 30 although hearings may be held by teleconference if possible.
+- In person hearings are not currently being held although hearings may be conducted by teleconference if possible.

-The MSC also issued an exemption on April 24, 2020 order dispensing with the need for physical signatures for certain real estate listings, offers and acceptances: https://www.pitblado.com/exemption-physical-signature-requirement-real-estate-listings-offers-and-acceptances
+The MSC also issued an exemption order dated April 14, 2020 dispensing with the need for physical signatures for certain real estate listings, offers and acceptances: https://www.pitblado.com/exemption-physical-signature-requirement-real-estate-listings-offers-and-acceptances.

 The Canadian Securities Administrators (“CSA”) is the umbrella organization of all of Canada’s provincial and territorial securities regulators.